gvalkov/python-evdev/docs/index.rst

     --!>
     </div>

 The latest stable version of *python-evdev* can be installed from pypi_, provided that you have gcc/clang, pip_ and the Python and Linux development headers installed on your system.
-Installing them is distribution specific and usually falls in one of these categories:
+Installing them is distribution specific and typically falls in one of the following categories:

 On a Debian compatible OS: